 - Green tea lowers the levels of bad cholesterol in the body.
 This is protective against diseases such as hypertension and heart attacks.

-- Daily consumption of green tea has been found to lower risk of death.
+- Daily consumption of green tea has been found to lower the risk of death.

 - Green tea boosts the body’s metabolism.
 This can explain why it is linked to weight loss.
 However, this can only be fully effective if combined with other methods of weight loss such as portion control and exercise.
 Its perceived benefits are however negated if one adds sweeteners to the tea.